isovector/draconian-results/pho.md

 -   Venues can determine their own table limits
 -   No dancing
 -   Liquor service hours return to normal
+-   [Masks are required] when not seated at a table

 ### Casinos